Quality CareFind out why Mayo Clinic is the right place for your health care. Make an appointment.

-Microbiome transplant clears antibiotic-resistant intestinal infection.
+Microbiome transplant clears a patient's antibiotic-resistant intestinal infection.

-Genome sequencing reveals rare gene mutation.
+Genome sequencing reveals a rare gene mutation.

-Sequencing uncovers genetic makeup of aggressive tumor.
+Sequencing uncovers the genetic makeup of an aggressive tumor.

-Obscure symptoms mapped to rare pediatric disorder.
+Obscure symptoms are mapped to a rare pediatric disorder.

 The Biomarker Discovery Program captures genetic information from cells and analyzes it, searching for genetic patterns to help physicians make more precise diagnoses and prescribe more effective, individualized treatments.

 The Microbiome Program explores the genetic code of the body's microorganisms, using the latest techniques to profile an individual's microbiome to detect, prevent and diagnose infections and other diseases.

 The Pharmacogenomics Program investigates how variations in genes affect response to medications, thereby using a patient's genetic profile to predict a drug's efficacy, guide dosage and improve patient safety.

 Genomic sequencing is a process for analyzing a sample of DNA taken from your blood.
 In the lab, technicians extract DNA and prepare it for sequencing.

 The Clinomics Program quickly moves discoveries from the research lab to the clinical setting, with practical, cost-efficient genomic tests for diagnosing and treating patients.